oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 #### Red Hat Bangalore Campus Workshop Outstanding Action Items

-*   Review incoming talk proposals as requested on the oVirt mailing lists.
-*   Create workshop agenda based on results of call for papers and previous presenters who have volunteered to present.
+*   Publish workshop agenda based on results of call for papers and previous presenters who have volunteered to present.
-*   Promote workshop.

-While we have not yet been given a deadline for these action items, it would be best to get the information together sooner rather than later.

 ## LinuxCon Europe 2012